Course Date: September 2 – November 17, 2019

 Healthcare Interface Design Distance Learning Course

-Sixth 10x10 offering from The University of Texas Health Science Center at Houston (UTHealth) to begin September 2018!
-Registration now open!
+Sixth 10x10 offering from The University of Texas Health Science Center at Houston (UTHealth) to begin Summer of 2019.

 The School of Biomedical Informatics, part of The University of Texas Health Science Center at Houston (UTHealth) will be offering its Healthcare Interface Design Distance Learning Course as part of the AMIA 10x10 program.